Gravitational waves: a foundational review: Questionable and obscure points

-Gravitational waves are generated, and act on free particles through tidal effects (see, for example, Ref.~\cite{giants}, page 310).
-These effects, described by the geodesic deviation equation, are well-known to be produced by inhomogeneities in the gravitational field, and like the ocean tides on Earth, occur twice for each complete cycle of the system.
+Gravitational waves are generated, and act on free particles through tidal effects (see Ref.~\cite{giants}, page 310, for a detailed explanation).
+These effects are well-known to be produced by inhomogeneities in the gravitational field, and like the ocean tides on Earth occur twice for each complete cycle of the system.
 In fact, according to the quadrupole radiation formula, gravitational radiation comes out from the source with a frequency that is twice the source frequency \cite{schutz}.
-However, the plane gravitational wave that emerges from the standard linear approach propagates with the same frequency of the source.
-To circumvent this problem, one has to artificially adjust by hands the wave frequency, as explained in side-note 8, page 105 of Ref.~\cite{maggiore}.
-This is an inconsistency of the linear approach, which seems to say that the first-order wave does not represent the physical, quadrupole gravitational wave.
+Now, for symmetry reasons, the kind motion by which matter produces gravitational waves is also the action a gravitational wave will have on matter.
+This means that a gravitational wave of frequency $2 \omega$ should produce on free particles an oscillatory motion with frequency $\omega$.
+Although this is a well-known property, when discussing how gravitational waves act on free particles all textbooks present a contradictory result.
+In fact, as discussed in Section~\ref{standardEFP}, when a first-order gravitational wave passes through orthogonally separated particles, it makes them to oscillate orthogonally around the original position, as depicted in Fig.~1.
+According to this result, however, the particles are clearly seen to oscillate with the same frequency of the gravitational wave, which is in clear contradiction with the tidal origin of the gravitational waves.